jayshozie/ceng240/notes4newbies/W03-intro-to-python-1.md

 capable of returning its members one at a time, permitting it to be iterated over a loop.
 Lists are a perfect candidate for this type of operation.

-Here is the syntax of a `while` loop:
+2. The `while` Loop:

+`while` loops are used when you don't know how many iterations it'll take, but they can be used interchangeably.
+For example, if you want to check if the user provided the correct password, you don't know how many times they will enter the wrong password, so it's best to use a `while` loop in that case.
+Here is the offical syntax of `while` loop:
 ```markdown
 while_stmt ::= "while" assignment_expression ":" suite
                ["else" ":" suite]
 ```
 [The while Statement](https://docs.python.org/3/reference/compound_stmts.html#the-while-statement)

 Again, I know it looks complicated, but it really isn't.
 It just says that, you need to put the keyword `while`, then you put an `assignment_expression`, meaning that you state something, such as `i < 6`, and want that block of code